-The European disaster response team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.
+The European Disaster Response team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.

 Extreme weather events and disasters are occurring around the world more than ever before, and the European region is no exception.

 The magnitude and frequency of floods, wildfires, human conflicts, etc. has increased at a rate no one could have anticipated, unleashing devastation on a scale that is sadly becoming all too familiar.
-In Europe, government authorities and animal rescue organisations often work in isolation, resulting in disjointed response efforts.
+In Europe, government authorities and animal rescue organizations often work in isolation, resulting in disjointed response efforts.
 Government agencies and NGOs in Europe need a coordinated response for the collective impact to reach its full potential.

 Intense planning and expert communication can mean the difference between life and death for people and animals.
 We believe that a coordinated response is crucial in addressing the risk and impact of emerging disasters on animals in Europe.